There are three types of degrees that students of bachelor programs can be awarded, and this depends on their area of study:

 There are a number of valuable reasons and benefits to pursuing a bachelor's degree, including increasing one's earning power.
-Program durations and costs differ depending on the respective school and its bachelor program, as well as the concentrations within each program.Bachelor programs typically offer two primary types of bachelor's degrees: the Bachelor of Arts degree and the Bachelor of Science degree.
+Program duration and costs differ depending on the respective school and its bachelor program, as well as the concentrations within each program.Bachelor programs typically offer three primary types of bachelor's degrees: the Bachelor of Arts degree, the Bachelor of Science degree, and the Bachelor in Business Administration.

 Students may choose from two primary Bachelor degree types: Bachelor of Arts (BA) degree programs or Bachelor of Science (BSc) degree programs.